Healthchecks.io (Self-Hosted): Making Sure Your Cron Jobs Actually Ran

 Beyond the basic schedule, two things earn their keep.
 Grace periods let you say “this job should run hourly, but don’t panic until it’s 15 minutes late,” which stops a slightly slow run from paging you.
 And cron expressions mean you can describe a complicated schedule — “weekdays at 6am” — and Healthchecks understands exactly when to expect the next ping, rather than guessing from a simple interval.

 There’s also a tidy dashboard showing every check’s status at a glance, the last few pings, and how long each run took.
-The first time you see a job that’s quietly drifted from “30 seconds” to “11 minutes” over a few months, you’ll understand why having the history matters.
+The first time you see a job that’s quietly drifted from “30 seconds” to “11 minutes” over a few months, you’ll understand why having the history matters — it’s an early warning that a dataset has grown, a disk is slowing, or a network mount is flaking, long before the job actually times out.

 This is one of those rare tools where the effort-to-payoff ratio is almost insulting.
 An afternoon to self-host it, a one-line change per cron job, and you have closed off an entire category of silent, catastrophic failure — the backup that wasn’t, the certificate renewal that didn’t, the sync that stopped.
 If you run literally anything on a schedule that you’d be upset to discover had stopped, you want this.
 I added it to my backups years ago and the single most reassuring sound in my homelab is the one I never hear: the alert that doesn’t fire, because everything actually ran.
 Set it up before you need it, because by the time you need it, it’s already too late.